|

 Consequently, we do not know with certainty who all the potential members of the class are.

-Privacy laws prevent us from publically sharing the names of those who are members of GENMO, and additionally it was promised that GENMO members names would be held in confidence, as some members may have a need to not be identified publically. ie active employees is one example
+Privacy laws prevent us from publicaly sharing the names of those who are members of GENMO, and additionally it was promised that GENMO members names would be held in confidence, as some members may have a need to not be identified publicaly. ie active employees is one example

 |